geoyogesh/geoetl/docs/geoetl-doc-site/blog/2025-11-03-performance-benchmarking-infrastructure.md

 # Building GeoETL's Benchmarking Infrastructure: From Guesswork to Data

-**TL;DR**: We built systematic benchmarking for GeoETL and achieved **1.43x faster performance** (45 min vs 65 min) while processing 15 GB files in just **77 MB of RAM**.
-Here's how benchmarking shaped our architecture, identified bottlenecks, and guides future improvements.
+**TL;DR**: We built systematic benchmarking for GeoETL to understand performance across formats.
+Results: **CSV is production-ready** (2.3 GB/min, 50 MB RAM), while **GeoJSON needs optimization** (297 MB/min, 84 MB RAM).
+Benchmarking revealed a 7.6x performance gap and guides our optimization roadmap.
+Here's how we built the infrastructure and what we learned.

 <!--truncate-->